 - Mental suffering associated with physical disfigurements.

-If this all sounds overwhelming, a Shreveport hit and run accident lawyer can be there to offer guidance every step of the way.
+If this all sounds overwhelming, our Shreveport hit and run accident lawyer can be there to offer guidance every step of the way.
 When you choose the Morris Bart law firm, one of our attorneys will catalog every aspect of your pain and suffering, including both the economic and non-economic losses you have sustained.
-To assign a value to your intangible losses, your attorney may choose to multiply your economic losses by a number between 1.5 and 5, based on the severity of your suffering.
+We will assign a value to your intangible losses to help you recover appropriate compensation.

 You don’t have to do this alone.
 We are here to help you.
-To learn more about calculating case values in Shreveport, contact a representative at the Morris Bart law firm today at (318) 202-6476 to receive your free consultation.
+To learn more about calculating case values in Shreveport, contact a representative at the Morris Bart law firm today to receive your free consultation.

 Shreveport Hit and Run Accident Lawyer Near Me 800-537-8185